staskolukasz/delayed-promises/README.md

 ## Example
 ### Examples to run locally
-Examples with axios or fetch clients can be found in "examples" directory.
+Examples with Axios or Fetch clients can be found in the "examples" directory.
 To run these examples, clone repo and run following commands:

 ```bash
 npm install